 - Encourage language development by talking about the things you are doing and seeing together, reading books, repeating words and phrases, and singing

 - Let your child practice their skills by giving them plenty of time to romp and play.

-Brush your baby's teeth with a soft brush each day .
-Please see handout on Tooth Decay, Prevention.
+Brush your toddler's teeth with a soft toothbrush twice daily.
+Please see information about Tooth Decay Prevention.

 Your infant is becoming more mobile and constant supervision and safety precautions are critical.
 Please review the advice found on Healthychildren.org.

-- Examine your home to be certain that it is childproofed.
-Ensure that electrical wires, outlets and appliances are inaccessible or protected
+- Examine your home to be certain it is childproofed.
+Ensure electrical wires, outlets, and appliances are inaccessible or protected

 - Continue to keep child's environment free of smoke, and keep the car and home nonsmoking areas

 - Never leave a toddler alone in the car or in the house.
 Do not expect young children to supervise a toddler in the house or the yard